Azadi97/internship_hum_data_analysis/README.md

 # Description
-Internship on citizen science and data analysis.
+Internship on humanitarian data analysis with using open data and GAMA open source tool.

 # Main contributors
 Salim Ahmad, Liubov